 We understand the concerns expressed by our patients, but misinformation is creating an unwarranted sense of panic.
-Dr. Mays and I believe that educating patients about the facts of this voluntary recall will help alleviate these concerns and provide our patients with peace of mind.
+I believe that educating patients about the facts of this voluntary recall will help alleviate these concerns and provide our patients with peace of mind.

 What You Should Know

 First, it’s important to understand that this recall was voluntarily implemented by Allergan, not the FDA, and affects an extremely small percentage of women in the U.S. More than 90% of breast augmentation patients have smooth implants.
 And of those who have textured implants, not all have the specific Biocell textured implants that are the subject of the recall.

 Allergan decided to announce this recall even though the FDA earlier this year decided there was no reason to take action after holding hearings regarding the incidence of a rare lymphoma condition that has been linked to textured implants called BIA-ALCL.
 As chair of the American Society of Aesthetic Plastic Surgery’s task force studying BIA-ALCL, I testified at the FDA hearings in March.
 My expertise on the subject led me to publish an article in the Aesthetic Surgery Journal in January 2018 titled, “Safety of Smooth and Textured Silicone Breast Implants.”
 It was awarded the best article in ASJ in 2018.